Responsible Return | COVID-19 Information

 For those laboratory sections that are unable to migrate any of the required learning online (e.g. machining, welding, etc.), it is the intention that all students be required to report to laboratory class on each day that class is scheduled.

 The laboratory spaces are large enough to accommodate physical distancing protocols without decreasing course caps.
-In situations where laboratory spaces are smaller (e.g. electronics labs), other classroom spaces will be temporarily re-purposed into laboratory space to increase overall capacity, thus enabling confirmation to physical distancing protocols.
+In situations where laboratory spaces are smaller (e.g. electronics labs), lab groups will be split to accommodate physical distancing standards, and other classroom spaces will be temporarily re-purposed into laboratory space to increase overall capacity, thus enabling confirmation to physical distancing protocols.